top of page

 I have various exercises to help clients think about this, and one is to invite them to think about who they admire.

-Usually when we admire someone it is because they have personal qualities that resonate with us and we would seek to emulate.
+Usually, when we admire someone, it is because they have personal qualities that resonate with us and we would seek to emulate.

-It’s really important that when we do this, we think about the qualities of that person, rather than their circumstances or material situation – so rather than citing Bill Gates because he’s a successful magnate with a huge fortune (which represents his destination), it would be thinking about what his personal characteristics are that got him there – apparently as a child he was small for his age and bullied, but he was curious, imaginative, diligent and prepared to take risks…qualities that served him well throughout the years as he took chances on opportunities that others may have not been brave enough to take (for example, dropping out of Harvard University to follow his dream of setting up his own company).
+As a child, he was reportedly small for his age and bullied, but he was curious, imaginative, diligent and prepared to take risks…qualities that served him well throughout the years as he took chances on opportunities that others may have not been brave enough to take (for example, dropping out of Harvard University to follow his dream of setting up his own company).

 Another way of identifying our values is to reflect on our past and identify the times when we felt at our best.

-See if you can pinpoint the times in your life when you were happiest, proudest, most fulfilled and satisfied - both in your working/student life and your personal life.
+See if you can pinpoint the times in your life when you were happiest, proudest, most fulfilled, and satisfied - both in your working/student life and your personal life.

 Think about why you were feeling that way on those occasions, how these feelings gave your life meaning and purpose, what other people were involved, and if there were any other factors that contributed to you feeling that way.

-This process of prioritising can be a really interesting exercise and helps us to think about what is really important to us and where our priorities lie.
+This process of prioritising can be a really interesting exercise, and helps us to think about what is really important to us and where our priorities lie.

-Then you can start to think about how you are living out these core values in life…and if you find you’re missing the mark, it will provide an opportunity to consider whether a change in direction might be in order to get you back on track towards living your best life.
+And if you find you’re missing the mark, it will provide an opportunity to consider whether a change in direction might be in order to get you back on track towards living your best life.

 Living Your Best Life